MauritsDijkman/Lauren/README.md

 # Lauren
-Repository for the game 'Lauren'
+This repository contains all the content of the game 'PortApple'.

+**Requirements**
+- Needs TextMesh Pro with the 'Examples & Extras' installed